Skip to main content

 2. Context of the Best practice:

-In the context of OBE, at program level, the OBE process begins with defining vision and mission statements, followed by developing Program Educational Objectives (PEOs).
-Then a set of Program Outcomes(POs) as per Washington Accord guidelines and Program Specific Outcomes(PSOs) are developed.
-Once this program structure is done, curriculum framework integrating a well-defined course outcomes (COs) for each course is designed at the course level.
-The mapping of COs with one or more POs and PSOs are done in order to measure the attainment of PO and PSO.
+In the context of OBE, the process begins with defining vision and mission statements and developing Program Educational Objectives (PEOs), followed by developing Program Outcomes (POs) and Program Specific Outcomes (PSOs) according to Washington Accord guidelines.
+Then, a curriculum framework integrating well-defined course outcomes (COs) for each course is designed at the course level and mapped with one or more POs and PSOs to measure the attainment of these outcomes.

 3. The Practice and its Uniqueness:

-• Internal Quality Assurance Cell was established for the periodic assessment of outcomes and identify discrepancies for further improvement at institute level, while Program Advisory Committee(PAC) and Board of Studies (BOS) at program level.
+• An Internal Quality Assurance Cell was established for the periodic assessment of outcomes and to identify discrepancies for further improvement at the institute level, while the Program Advisory Committee (PAC) and Board of Studies (BOS) at the program level.

-4.Evidence of success:
+4. Evidence of success:

 2018-2022 Batch